 Dr David Newman

-Flight Medicine Systems’ Founder and Managing Director, Dr David Newman, is no ordinary specialist.
+Flight Medicine Systems’ Founder and Managing Director, Dr David Newman, is no ordinary medical specialist.
 Dr Newman’s combined academic, scientific, aviation and military experience affords him a uniquely panoramic perspective on the problems of human performance in the flight environment.
-He has received numerous national and international awards for his aviation medicine efforts.
+He has received numerous national and international awards for his contributions to aviation medicine.
+Most notably, in 2020 he received the world’s highest distinction for aerospace achievement from the Royal Aeronautical Society in the UK, awarded for only the most outstanding contributions to the aerospace profession.

-He is a Visiting Professor of Aerospace Medicine at Kings College London.
+He is a Visiting Professor of Aerospace Medicine at King’s College London, in the Centre for Human and Applied Physiological Sciences.
 In addition, he is a consultant in aviation medicine to the Australian Transport Safety Bureau and the Civil Aviation Safety Authority of Australia.
-Dr Newman has acted as a consultant adviser for 25 multi-modal transport safety investigations for a range of international investigative agencies.
+Dr Newman has acted as a consultant adviser for 26 multi-modal transport safety investigations for a range of international investigative agencies.
 These include 14 aircraft accidents in 4 countries, ranging from light aircraft to commercial jet airliners.
 He is also a qualified USAF Flight Surgeon, and a pilot with flying experience in a range of civilian and military aircraft including the F/A-18 Hornet, the Hawk T1 and the Harrier.

-Author of more than 100 scientific papers, books, book chapters and technical reports, Dr Newman is a member of the Board of Associate Editors of the international peer-reviewed journal Aerospace Medicine and Human Performance, and is a reviewer for a number of scientific journals, including Aerospace Medicine and Human Performance, Anaesthesiology, Clinical and Experimental Pharmacology and Physiology, Autonomic Neuroscience, and Occupational and Environmental Medicine.
+Author of more than 100 scientific papers, books, book chapters and technical reports, Dr Newman is a member of the Editorial Board of the international peer-reviewed journal Aerospace Medicine and Human Performance, a member of the Editorial Board of the Journal of the Australasian Society of Aerospace Medicine, and is a reviewer for a number of scientific journals, including Aerospace Medicine and Human Performance, Anaesthesiology, Clinical and Experimental Pharmacology and Physiology, Autonomic Neuroscience, and Occupational and Environmental Medicine.

 A member of numerous academic, scientific and professional associations, he has accepted multiple invitations to lecture and give presentations in aviation medicine and physiology at a variety of national and international conferences.
 He was the Chairman of the 2001 International Acceleration Research Workshop, which was held in Reno, Nevada, and the 2008 International Acceleration Research Workshop, held in Boston.
 He was also the Chair of the Scientific Program Committee for the 2002 International Congress of Aviation & Space Medicine.